-Google-owner Alphabet's shares dip on rise in costs
+Google-owner Alphabet's shares fall on rise in costs

-(Reuters) - Shares of Google parent Alphabet Inc (GOOGL.O) lost almost 5 percent on Tuesday as a surge in costs drove what analysts said was its biggest ever contraction in gross margins, overshadowing strong first-quarter ad sales.
+(Reuters) - Shares of Google parent Alphabet Inc (GOOGL.O) lost more than 5 percent on Tuesday as a surge in costs drove what analysts said was its biggest ever contraction in gross margins, overshadowing strong first-quarter ad sales.

 The dive in first-quarter operating margins, to 22 percent from 27 percent a year ago, follows a troubling six weeks for major U.S. tech players, now facing a more questioning public and the prospect of tighter official scrutiny on privacy issues.

-The fall in Alphabet shares following its first quarter results on Monday evening turned them negative for the year and amounted to a roughly $37 billion reduction in the value of the Mountain View, California-based firm.
+The fall in Alphabet shares following its first-quarter results on Monday evening turned them negative for the year and amounted to a roughly $37 billion reduction in the value of the Mountain View, California-based firm.

+Other members of the FAANG group of tech stocks that include Amazon.com Inc (AMZN.O), Facebook Inc (FB.O), Netflix Inc (NFLX.O) and Apple Inc (AAPL.O) also tracked that move lower.

-At least 8 brokerages cut their price targets on the shares, compared to four who raised.
+At least nine brokerages cut their price targets on Alphabet shares, compared to five who raised.

 But analysts were reluctant to place the blame as yet on the row over user data which has engulfed Facebook (FB.O) and threatens to encourage more regulation of internet companies.